 Electrocardiograms (EKG/ECG's) are performed routinely at medical examinations, pre-surgical evaluations, before initiating fitness programs, as well as in the assessment and treatment of cardiovascular disease.
 EKG's provide doctors and other clinicians with vital diagnostic information regarding the electrical activity of the patient's heart.

 The EKG Technician Training Program at Luzerne County Community College is a 60-hour program, consisting of classroom instruction, laboratory experience and an internship.
-The classroom instruction includes courses which focus on patient communications, confidentiality, recording and reporting procedures, basic anatomy and physiology of the cardiovascular system, applicable medical terminology, understanding of interference, measurements and rhythms, and use of a Holter Monitor.
+The classroom instruction includes courses which focus on patient communications, confidentiality, recording and reporting procedures, basic anatomy and physiology of the cardiovascular system, applicable medical terminology, and understanding of interference, measurements and rhythms.

-Students successfully completing this program will receive a Certificate of Achievement.
+Students successfully completing this program will receive a Certificate of Achievement, plus 6.0 Continuing Education Units (CEUs).